openintegrationhub/Data-and-Domain-Models/MasterDataModel/MasterDataModelProducts.md

 ## 1. Introduction
 ### 1.1 Purpose of this document
 This document describes the evaluation of the master data model for product data.
 The aim is to establish a comprehensive data model that can meet the requirements of small and medium sized businesses in a variety of lines of sectors.
-The concept must consider that all data is stored centralized at OIH but will be accessed simultaneously by multiple applications.
+The concept must consider that all data will be accessed simultaneously by multiple applications.
 The model must be applicable both in simplified, reduced settings but also in unique, one of a kind, product cases.
+The use of a centralized data Storage is optional.

 Work package title:
 Requirement Analysis, Concepts & Standardization